Patrik Niklas-Salminen

 Patrik Niklas-Salminen (born 5 March 1997) is a Finnish professional tennis player who specializes in doubles.

 He has a career high ATP doubles ranking of world No. 95 achieved on 17 April 2023 and a singles ranking of No. 418 achieved on 3 March 2020.

-Niklas-Salminen has won five doubles ATP Challenger Tour titles.
+Niklas-Salminen has won nine doubles ATP Challenger Tour titles.

 Career

 On the junior tour, Niklas-Salminen had a career high ITF junior ranking of No. 20 achieved in September 2015.
 Niklas-Salminen reached the semifinals of the 2015 Wimbledon boys' singles event, losing to Mikael Ymer in the semifinal.

 Niklas-Salminen has represented Finland in Davis Cup, where he has a win–loss record of 2–3.